Frame-Induced Group Polarization in Small Discussion Networks: Discussion

-We grounded our discussion of the rhetorical function in the theory of decision making under risk and uncertainty.
-Its concavity even for a proper rhetorical issue suggests that policy experts, presumably less prone to heuristic substitution, will also exhibit RIA-based polarization.
-This concavity arises from risk aversion, a cornerstone of decision theory, and so is more generally applicable than the experimental context (at least for small stakes).
-That RIA induces a risky shift then implies that group discussion tempers the risk aversion of individuals.
-While the economics literature has found mixed results regarding whether groups are less risk averse than individuals \citep{Sutter2007,BakLauWil2008}, these experiments have involved lotteries with known probabilities whereas probability uncertainty is intrinsic to our experiment and theory and attitude change more broadly.
+Another important aspect of our work is that the rhetorical function for subjective probability is grounded in the theory of decision making under risk and uncertainty.
+Its concavity even for a proper rhetorical frame suggests that policy experts, presumably less prone to heuristic substitution, will also exhibit polarization.
+This concavity arises from risk aversion, a cornerstone of decision theory, and so is more generally applicable than the experimental context.
+That distribution reshaping induces a risky shift then implies that group discussion tempers the risk aversion of individuals.
+Although recent economics literature has found mixed results regarding whether groups are less risk averse than individuals \citep{Sutter2007,BakLauWil2008}, these experiments have involved lotteries with known probabilities, whereas probability uncertainty is intrinsic to our experiment and theory and to attitude change more broadly.
+We also provide specific guidance regarding when to expect reference shifting due to heuristic frame substitution: when the policy gamble (e.g., the spread victor) and the heuristic gamble (the game victor) both depend on the same random variable (the victory margin) but with different thresholds.

-The development of opinion network models supported by experiment will advance computational social science approaches to the dynamics of social influence.
-Opinion network modeling has grown rapidly in recent years reaching into physics and other disciplines \citep{CasForLor2009}.
-The proliferation of models, however, has far outpaced their experimental investigation.
-The most extensively-tested model, the Friedkin-Johnsen model, has primarily relied upon subject post-discussion ratings of interpersonal influence to estimate network weights within individual groups \citep{FriJoh2011,DipKalJoh2017}.
-In contrast, our quantitative testing involved network weights set by a priori topological considerations and the fitting of parameters universal to all groups, a procedure both more data-parsimonious and not dependent upon subjects' outcome-shaped perceptions.